How Do Discretionary Trusts Work for US Expats in Australia

 Table of Contents

-Why Australian discretionary trusts don’t work for US citizens, dual nationals, and Green Card holders. holders.
+Why Australian discretionary trusts may not work for US citizens, dual nationals, and Green Card holders.

-Yes, discretionary trusts, often called family trusts in Australia, can be useful for US citizenship holders in Australia; but the tax advantages are slim and often non-existent because of how the IRS views distributions to the beneficiaries of the trust.
+Discretionary trusts, often called family trusts in Australia, can be useful for Australians, but for US citizens or US tax residents, the tax advantages are slim and often non-existent because of how the IRS views who the tax owner is of the trust assets and the distributions to the beneficiaries of the trust.

-Australian family trusts are particularly complicated due to US tax laws and they apply to all those with US citizenship and Green Cards.
+Australian family trusts are particularly complicated due to US tax laws, and they apply to all those with US citizenship, Green Cards, or visa holders in the US.

 What is an Australian discretionary trust?